nschorgh/CaveXML/cavexml.md

 Cave names are ideally written with the characters of the local language, and use of the UTF-8 character set makes this possible.
 For searches, however, we may prefer to use a more restricted character set, perhaps only the 26 letters of the English alphabet that are contained in the ASCII character set.
 For example, Scărişoara Cave in Romania should be found in the database by just typing Scarisoara.
 In Hawaii there is a cave named Kaʻūpūlehu, which one would want to find by just typing Kaupulehu.
 For this purpose, a function is needed that reduces words written with the UTF-8 character set to an ASCII character set.
 (In CaveXML, variations in spelling can be entered in the field [other-cave-name], but entering all conceivable variants would be onerous and unnecessary.)

-The transcription of symbols into ASCII characters depends on the language.
+The ideal transcription of symbols into ASCII characters depends on the language.
 For example, the German Umlaut 'ü' is properly transcribed as 'ue', but the same character is also used in Azerbaijani, Basque, and Hungarian, where it is better transcribed simply as 'u'.
 So far, CaveXML provides no mechanism for specifying the language a cave name is written in; a language attribute for cave names would be a welcome upgrade.

 Within the scope of language-independent transcriptions, the Python function 'unidecode' provides lossy ASCII transliterations of Unicode text, and it can serve as a case study for the reduction of cave names into the ASCII character set.
 Two such Python modules are available: text-unidecode and unidecode.
 The unidecode function converts 'Scărişoara' into 'Scarisoara'.
 It also works with non-Latin alphabets.
 The Korean cave name '쌍용굴' is translated by unidecode to 'sangyonggul', which is indeed a name that is also used for this cave, although it is more often written with a second 'S' in front as 'Ssangyonggul'.
 Unidecode does not remove spaces, dashes, or apostrophes.
 Certainly, we would want to find Alladin's Cave with or without typing the apostrophe.
 Hence additional simplifications should be made after applying the unidecode function, including setting all letters to lower case.
 One possibility is to omit all characters that are not alphanumerical Latin characters, but obviously only after and not before the unidecode function is applied, otherwise there would be nothing left of '쌍용굴'.

 The same function can also be applied to the user input.
-In that case the database entry "Kaʻūpūlehu" will turn into "kaupulehu", and when the user types "Ka'upulehu", where incidentally a straight single quotation mark is used instead of the curled single quotation mark (the Okina symbol used in some Polynesian languages), it will also be converted into kaupulehu and match the database entry.
+In that case the database entry "Kaʻūpūlehu" will turn into "kaupulehu", and when the user types "Ka'upulehu", where incidentally a straight single quotation mark is used instead of a curled single quotation mark (the Okina symbol used in some Polynesian languages), it will also be converted into kaupulehu and match the database entry.
 Of course this is not perfect.
 'Hoehle' will not match 'Höhle'.
 However, the case study demonstrates that names can be normalized reasonably well automatically, without placing any constraints on the characters allowed in the cave name field.

+**Scalability**

+How many caves are there?
+The answer will depend on the definition of what constitutes a cave worth cataloging.
+The Russian Speleological Atlas lists 5,034 caves.
+A caving enthusiast in Thailand has compiled a list of 4,749 caves in that country.
+The US state of Tennessee has over 10,000 caves, more than any other US state.
+The lava tube data base at Arizona State University contains about 1,755 entries.
+From these numbers, one might guess that a worldwide database of natural caves significant enough to be worth cataloging would contain on the order of 100,000 records, and national databases will be much smaller.
+This means that a CaveXML database fits easily in memory, whether it be desktop computer, laptop, or cell phone.
+CaveXML records consist only of text, not photos, maps, or videos, which can only be linked to.

+From a computational point of view, going through a list of this length is lightning fast, so it can be done on-the-fly and basic linear-time search methods suffice.
+To link records of cave branches that belong to the same cave, cross-comparisons have to be made.
+Only a fraction of records potentially have interconnections (i.e., either [cave-system] or [branch-name] is present and not empty), so even these cross-comparisons can be performed quickly.
+CaveXML data can be pre-processed to generate auxiliary entries.
+This may be convenient, but from a computational point of view, this is not necessary.
+In conclusion, simple methods of storing and searching data are expected to scale up to the expected size of a global CaveXML database.